glegoux/config-linux/README.md

 sudo apt-get install dconf-editor gconf-editor compizconfig-settings-manager
 ~~~

 Use also `gsettings` in the terminal shell.

+Run ` compizconfig-settings-manager` with the command `ccsm` .